|

 Projektraum

-and documenting some aged or dead oak trees, dramatically revealed in
+photographing and documenting some aged or dead oak trees, dramatically

-the birch-coppiced clearings of Sherwood Forest.
-The soundtrack comprises
+revealed in the birch-coppiced clearings of Sherwood Forest.
+The

 The

-depicts the scurrilous behaviour of three audience members at a fair's
+which depicts the scurrilous behaviour of three audience members

 Rub-a-dub-dub